This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 According to Vogue in 2022, Decentraland’s Metaverse Fashion Week “received far more industry attention than any digital fashion event before it”, with over 70 brands attending the inaugural event.
 That interest looks set to continue with Decentraland Metaverse Fashion Week 2023, involving big name brands looking to engage with their growing communities of fashion NFT collectors.

 Real world fashion shows are also getting a taste of the metaverse.
-At the September 2022 New York Fashion Week Nolcha Shows, blockchain gaming ecosystem Chain Guardians showcased their physical and digital designs through a line of “digital twin” clothing.
+At the September 2022 New York Fashion Week Nolcha Shows, blockchain games ecosystem Chain Guardians showcased their physical and digital designs through a line of “digital twin” clothing.
 A physical anime-style bodysuit included an NFT chip that, when scanned, linked to an identical NFT wearable in the Chain Guardians metaverse – enabling a “phygital” fashion experience for the wearer.

 Use cases and markets